Alchus/scout-stuff/02-Tenderfoot.md

 ```
 * ✅ 4/12/2022

-Hiking, espicially in back country, has some risk of injury.
+Hiking, especially in back country, has some risk of injury.
 When hiking alone, I don't have anyone to assist or seek help if I am injured.

 On April 10, I hiked in a group of 3; we stayed together as a group, in part to assist Alejandro with the difficult terrain.